 Note: An equivalent weight of hanger or flap steak can be used in place of skirt or flank steak.

-- 2 small red chilies such as Fresno or Thai bird, thinly sliced
+2 small red chiles such as Fresno or Thai bird, thinly sliced

 Season steak generously with salt and pepper.
 Rub with 2 minced cloves garlic and 1 tablespoon olive oil.
 Set aside at room temperature.

 Heat 1 tablespoon olive oil and 2 tablespoons butter over medium-high heat until butter is foaming.
 Add 2 minced cloves garlic and cook, stirring, until garlic is fragrant, about 1 minute.
 Add chicken stock and bring to a boil over high heat.
 Whisking constantly, slowly add polenta in a thin stream.
 Reduce heat to a bare simmer.
 Cover and cook, stirring frequently, until polenta is completely tender and creamy, about 40 minutes, adding water as necessary to keep it loose.

 When polenta is fully cooked, stir in heavy cream, Parmesan cheese, and remaining 2 tablespoons butter.
 Season to taste with salt and pepper.
 Cover and keep warm.